 34. What is your idea of an ideal company?

-Do not go over board and ask for , it might give an impression that you are too demanding, some of the answers could be:
+Do not go overboard and ask for it might give the impression that you are too demanding, some of the answers could be:

 -An ideal company provides maximum opportunities for growth of employees.

--They provide comfortable and flexible work environment, so that employees can perform at their best and work towards company’s benefit.
+-They provide a comfortable and flexible work environment so that employees can perform at their best and work towards the company’s benefit.

 -A company that encourages learning